ibexa/documentation-user/docs/content_management/block_reference.md

 ## Ibexa Connect block

 Access and showcase data retrieved from an Ibexa Connect webhook.
-Streamline information presentation for seamless insights and improved decision-making
+Streamline information presentation for seamless insights and improved decision-making.
 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.